-Source: NZ Underwater Assn and NZ Diving & Salvage, 2018.
+Source: Academy of Diving, Subsea Training Centre and NZ Diving & Salvage, 2019.

 Pay for divers varies depending on skills, experience and the type of diving they do.

-Commercial divers usually work on short-term projects and are paid a daily rate, which can range from $130 to $1,000 or more.
+Commercial divers usually work on short-term contracts and are paid a daily rate.
 Some commercial divers are employed full time and paid a fixed salary.

 - PAYE.net.nz website - use this calculator to convert pay and salary information